lorenzoscottb/PLANE/README.md

-# PLANE: a dynamyc resource for compositional entailment
+# PLANE: a dynamyc resource for compositional entailment :airplane:

 The repo contians the main PLANE resource, and the training-test splits used in the COLING 2022 supervised leanring experiments